 Frequently Asked Questions

-What is the main goal of a final selection board?
+What is the typical duration of a final selection board process?

 Should I ask questions during the board interview?

-If you don’t know an answer, it’s better to be honest than to guess or fabricate information.
-You can say something like, “That’s a great question, and I don’t have direct experience with that specific scenario, but based on my understanding of X, I would approach it by…” or “I’d need to research that further, but my initial thoughts are…”
+It is better to admit you don’t know the answer than to guess or provide misinformation.
+You can say something like, ‘That’s an interesting question.
+I don’t have direct experience with that specific situation, but based on my understanding of [related area], I would approach it by…’ or ‘I’m not certain of the exact answer, but I would find out by…’ This demonstrates honesty and a problem-solving approach.

 Conclusion